When You Say Yes but Wish You’d Said No

 Sometimes the hardest person to set a boundary with… is yourself.

 Especially if you’re used to being the flexible one.
-The easygoing one.
-The one who can roll with it.
+The easygoing one who can just roll with it.
 Most of us don’t override our boundaries on purpose.
-We do it quietly.
-Automatically.
-Because it feels safer, more familiar, or just easier than risking tension.
+We do it on autopilot because it feels safer, more familiar, or just easier than risking tension.

 But it can start to sound like: